GPS-GmbH/docs/user/settings/import-certificate.md

   ![](/exception_sicon-os.jpg)
 * It must be done for all browsers separately.
-* If we ever need further certificates, i.e. for the OPC UA server, new exceptions must be granted.
+* Exceptions must be added for each installation (SICON.HW, SICON.VM,...).
 * Edge browser needs the confirmation of the exception for every session.

 #### Exception in FireFox